Jack Dodd: Early life and family

 Born in Hastings in 1922, Dodd was educated at Otago Boys' High School.
 In 1950, he married Jean Patricia Oldfield with whom he had four children.

 Academic career

 Dodd attended the University of Otago, graduating with a master's degree with first-class honours in 1946.
-After earning his doctorate at the University of Birmingham, he returned to the University of Otago to take up a lectureship.
+After earning his doctorate at the University of Birmingham, he returned to the University of Otago to take up a lectureship in the Department of Physics.
 He was awarded a professorial chair in 1965 and retired in 1988.

 While on leave in Oxford in 1959–1960, he worked with George Series who was applying techniques developed by Alfred Kastler's research group in Paris to demonstrate that radiation from a coherent superposition of excited states of atoms would display interference effects, known as quantum beats, and together they developed the theoretical explanation for the phenomenon.
 His friendship with Series was long lasting, and it was Jack Dodd who edited a memorial Festschrift for George Series after his death in 1995.